sila2003/shipment-order-system/README.md

 Design Pattern

-Template Method Pattern
+This project uses the Template Method design pattern.

-The main processing logic is defined in the abstract class ShipmentOrder using the method:
+The abstract class ShipmentOrder defines the main algorithm in the processOrder() method.
+Subclasses implement specific steps such as price calculation and additional fees.

 processOrder()